mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"They all have markings like mine.
 Impossible to miss in the dark."

-	"Seems like an oversight.
+	"Seems like a major oversight.
 That's unlike hae."

 	"The Guardians rely on fear and intimidation.
-The blue light is so we can see our enemies clearly while they see nothing but a flash of light."
+The blue light is so we can see our enemies clearly while they are disoriented by flashes of light."

 	"But that means you'll look just like the others."

-	"I'll be out looking for Casra."
+	"I'll be elsewhere, looking for Casra."

 	"Looking for hae?"

 	"It's rare for us to have a prisoner - most are just drugged and then they obey.
-But when Casra arrived, Lissa took hae to the East and they haven't been seen since then."
+But when Casra arrived, Lissa hid hae somewhere I don't know about."

 	"Where do you suppose they hid?"

-	"I don't know, but there's not much over there besides trees and snow."
+	"I don't know, but there's not much around besides trees."

-	"Snow?"

-	"Ah yea there's no snow on the mainland is there?
-Snow is fun."

 	"So what should we do?
 They could come back at any time."